FFGResidentResource/hope/README.md

 > - Download [Eclipse](https://www.eclipse.org/downloads/) or any similar Development Space
 > - Create a folder "workspace" in any drive and open eclipse Project here.
-> - Go to Help Menu under Eclipse then Marketplace and download plugins atleast (eclipse web developer Tool, DBeaver, Egit)
+> - Go to Help Menu under Eclipse then Marketplace and download plugins atleast: Eclipse Web Developer Tools, DBeaver, Egit, Spring Tools 4
 > - It may ask to restart eclipse several time after each plugin as shown below but you can do so once after installing all the plugins

  ![MarketPlace Step](https://github.com/FFGResidentResource/hope/blob/Release1/src/main/resources/public/images/project_setup/EclipsePlugins.png?raw=true)